General Registration Requirements

 High TB Burden Country List 2018*

 Persons from countries with a high TB incidence (20/100,000) should be screened for TB and TB infection.
 Persons from countries not found on this list should only be tested if they are symptomatic or have an individual risk factor for TB infection or progression to TB disease.
-(Data obtained from WHO 2015 Global report)
+(Data obtained from 2017 WHO Global Tuberculosis Report and reflects 2016 data)

 Moldova (Republic of )